Shola Aur Shabnam (1992 film)

 Initially titled Khiladi, the film was meant to be the debut film of Divya Bharti.
 But it was delayed owing to censorship problems.
 Siba Mishra handled the cinematography, while David Dhawan directed as well as edited the film.
 Anees Bazmee, Praful Parekh and Rajiv Kaul penned the screenplay.
 Bappi Lahiri composed the music.
 It was distributed by Nihalani's banner, Chiragdeep International.

-The film received favourable reviews upon release, and was a success, with critical praise drawn towards the performance of Govinda.
-Eventually becoming the fourth highest-grossing Indian film of 1992, it grossed about ₹10.7 crore (US$9.3 million) and provided breakthrough to its cast members.
-Anupam Kher received acclaim for his portrayal of Major I. M. Lathi, and was nominated for Best Comic Actor at the 38th Filmfare Awards.
+The film became the fourth highest-grossing Indian film of 1992, it grossed about ₹10.7 crore (US$9.3 million) and provided breakthrough to its cast members.
+Anupam Kher received acclaim for his portrayal of Major Indramohan Lathi and was nominated for Best Comic Actor at the 38th Filmfare Awards, but won for Khel instead.

 Plot

 The spoiled and arrogant brother, Bali (Mohnish Behl), of notorious gangster, Kali Baba (Gulshan Grover), enlists in the National Cadet Corp, and wants to have his way with his fellow-students and trainer, Inder Mohan Lathi (Anupam Kher), with comical results.
 When he meets Divya Thapa (Divya Bharti) for the first time, he is smitten by her, and wants to be with her by hook or by crook.
 But Divya is in love with Karan (Govinda), and both plan to be with each other.
 Circumstances act against them, and they flee together, with Kali Baba's men, and Divya's Police Commissioner dad, Yashpal Thapa (Alok Nath), in hot pursuit, to an unknown destination, surrounded by a web of lies, deception, and no known resource to assist them.